JunYuHuang/leetcode-curated-practice/LC-142-linked-list-cycle-ii/README.md

       - if has a cycle, there exists a valid node that starts the cycle
       - nodes may have duplicate values
   - output:
-    - `res`: `ListNode` node that begins the cycle (node that has 2 nodes whose next pointers point to it) or null if there is no cycle
+    - `res`: `ListNode` node that begins the cycle or null if there is no cycle
+      - for a non-null node that starts the cycle,
+        - it has 2 nodes pointing to it if it is not the head node
+        - it has 1 node pointing to it if it is the head node
   - constraints
     - cannot modify list
   - follow-up